dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

 The byte swap instructions operate on the destination register only and do not use a separate source register or immediate value.

-The 1-bit 'source' field in the 'opcode' field is used to select what byte order the operation converts from or to:
+Byte swap instructions use non-default semantics of the 1-bit 'source' field in the 'opcode' field.
+Instead of indicating the source operator, it is instead used to select what byte order the operation converts from or to:

   =========  =====  =================================================
   source     value  description